denten-papers/xp-routledge/proposal.md

 cannot mature as a field without taking into account the grave concerns outlined in Chapter 6.
 I proceed to describe the emerging outlines of the "second wave" in the digital humanities: more global, more nuanced, and more critically aware than the first.
-In conclusion, I argue that in order to thrive, the field needs to better connect emerging digital practices to a robust sense of literary thought and history.
+In conclusion, I contend that in order to thrive, the field needs to better connect emerging digital practices to a robust sense of literary thought and history.
 More than a set of methodologies, the digital humanities ultimately enlarge the sphere of literary-critical